vai67/cybergis-compute-web/docs/UsingAPI.md

 1. POST /job - to create the job object in the backend and get an ID
 2. PUT /job/:id - to set the data for the Job object
+3. POST /upload - to upload data that will used with the corresponding job (ID passed in formdata)
-3. POST /job/:id/submit - to tell the backend the job should be submitted
+4. POST /job/:id/submit - to tell the backend the job should be submitted

 It is likely that you want to call all three routes in succession when an end-user wants to submit a job.